-- An agency's classification of a report under Minn.
-Administrative Rules, part 9560.0230, and - A statement regarding child protective services are being provided.
+- The agency's assigned response path under Minn.
+Administrative Rules, part 9560.0230, and - A statement regarding whether child protective services are being provided.

 Under Minn.
 Stat., section 626.556, subd.
 10(j), local child welfare agencies are required to provide data to a mandated reporter making a report who has ongoing responsibility for the health, education or welfare of a child affected by the data, unless providing the data would not be in a child's best interest; data may be provided to other mandated reporters with ongoing responsibility for the health, education or welfare of a child.
 Data provided under this section must be limited to data pertinent to the individual's responsibility of caring for a child.